Sidra Client Applications main concepts¶

 - A DataFactoryManager webjob project named

-The deployment project used in Client App solutions is exactly the same that the one in Core solutions.
-The only difference is how it is used:
+The deployment project used in Client Application solutions is exactly the same that the deployment project in Core solutions.
+The only difference is how this deployment project is used:

 - The environment data files must contain a different set of values.
 A sample of the values can be found in the deployment project in

-It uses the same mechanisms to generate the build and release pipelines in Azure DevOps, so everything that is explained in the Create project solution section about deployment, environment configuration and CI/CD integration can also be applied to Client apps solutions.
+The deployment project uses the same mechanisms to generate the build and release pipelines in Azure DevOps, so everything that is explained in the Create project solution section about deployment, environment configuration and CI/CD integration can also be applied to Client Application solutions.

-The Client apps solutions use Azure Data Factory V2 (ADF) to perform data movements -same as Core solutions-, but the deployment project creates its own instance of ADF in the Resource Group of the Client app.
+The Client Applications solutions use Azure Data Factory V2 (ADF) to perform data movements -same as Sidra Core solutions-, but the deployment project creates its own instance of ADF in the Resource Group of the Client Application.

-When working with both solutions at the same time -Core and Client apps- it is important to differentiate the ADF instances, there will be:
+When working with both solutions at the same time -Core and Client Applications- it is important to differentiate the ADF instances.
+More specifically, there will be:

 - an ADF instance for each Data Storage Unit (DSU) in Core

-- an ADF instance for each Client app solution
+- an ADF instance for each Client Application solution

-ADF components (datasets, triggers and pipelines) in Client apps are managed the same way it is done in Core, using the DataFactoryManager webjob.
+ADF components (datasets, triggers and pipelines) in Client Applications are managed the same way than in Core, by means of the DataFactoryManager webjob.
 The section Data Factory tables explains how it works in Core.

-There are some minor differences between DataFactoryManager for Client apps and for Core:
+There are some minor differences between DataFactoryManager for Client Applications and for Core:

 - Core version includes the creation of the landing zones -creation of the Azure Storage containers- for the Data Storage Units.

 - The Pipeline table in Core can store ADF pipelines but also Azure Search pipelines.
-In Client apps the Pipeline table only stores ADF pipelines.
-DataFactoryManager in Core has to filter the pipelines to create only those for ADF.
+In Client Applications the Pipeline table only stores ADF pipelines.

 Discovering new content in the Data Storage Unit¶